Skip to content

 You will be close to the cultural heart of the city, including Jemaa Al Fnar Square, a legendary market where you will find snake charmers, healers and henna artists.

-These often have their own security gates, swimming pools, gardens and roof terraces.
+Villas often have their own security gates, swimming pools, gardens and roof terraces.
 Some villas have their own facilities, while others share them with neighbours.

 It's worth checking out the agents' ads to get an idea of what you can get for your money.